-The 28th Conference of the Parties to the UN Framework Convention on Climate Change (COP28) will convene in Dubai (United Arab Emirates) from 30 November to 12 December 2023.
+The 29th Conference of the Parties to the UN Framework Convention on Climate Change (COP29) have convene in Baku, Azerbaijan, from 11 November to 22 November 2024.

 The Wuppertal Institute has been observing the UN climate process from the beginning and will publish an assessment soon after the conference.
-At each conference, the Institute presents its research at numerous side events and discuss effective ways of implementing the Paris Agreement.
+At each conference, the Institute presents its research at side events and discusses effective ways of implementing the Paris Agreement.

 The Wuppertal Institute publishes an analytical report after each COP.
 The reports published since 2001 can be downloaded below.